 Always bliss, head, shoulder, hand and foot massage needs no explanation.
 All these things are done to make the mother feel nurtured, protected, surrounded by love, and supported.

 The Meal Roster

 The final one that isn’t so much a blessingway thing but it is sooooooooooo important.
 Getting everyone who comes to commit to making one, maybe two dinners on a particular day for the family.
 The idea is to try to cover two weeks at least where the new parents won’t have to worry about at least one meal of the day!

 At the end we cut the yarn around our wrists and threaded onto it a small red bead my sister gave us and tied them on our wrists.
 We kept our bracelets on until after the birth.
 After that we gave her a foot, hand and shoulder massage.
 We also painted her belly with henna – it was gorgeous!

 I have had my children / have no children and never had a Mother Blessing

 If you are reading this page and have already had your children but yearn to re-set your experience of never formally receiving the blessing and support of your community in becoming a mother, I can help.
 It is never too late to go back to the births of your children and re-set and reclaim how you would have liked to have been received.
 Equally if you have never had children but seek recognition of your choices / life circumstances and all else that you have given life to and birthed into the world please get in touch.
-The consultation sessions with me would provide an opportunity to hold yourself in a respectful and re-balancing way in order to consciously cross the threshold in your life arc from Maiden to Mother with dignity, courage and loving support.
+The sessions with me would provide an opportunity to hold yourself in a respectful and re-balancing way in order to consciously cross the threshold in your life arc from Maiden to Mother with dignity, courage and loving support.

 Booking is simple - start by clicking the button below, then fill out the enquiry form and I will get back to you with available dates and times.